 Key stage 4

-Students in Year 11 sit the AQA GCSE English Language and English Literature specifications.
-The GCSE English courses have been designed to include the study of a range of prose and drama extracts in order to consolidate analytical and evaluative reading skills, one Shakespeare play, one pre-19th Century Prose novel, an anthology of modern poetry and one modern play.
+Students in Year 10 and 11 follow the AQA GCSE English Language and English Literature specifications.
+The GCSE English courses have been designed to include the study of a range of prose and drama extracts in order to consolidate analytical and evaluative reading skills: one Shakespeare play, one pre-19th Century Prose novel, an anthology of modern poetry and one modern play.
 The course also involves the teaching of a plethora of writing skills in order to create confident, accurate and imaginative writers.
 Each KS4 class receives nine one hour lessons over a fortnight.

 English is assessed solely through examinations which will take place at the end of Year 11; there is no coursework element.

 Trips take place to local theatres to support the understanding and appreciation of texts and to also expand students’ cultural appreciation of plays in context.
 In addition to this, travelling theatre groups and visiting poets are welcomed into our school to perform and run workshops.

 The English department also runs after school and lunchtime revision sessions for KS4 students.